jkyberneees/low-http-server/README.md

 ## Integrations
 ### General notes

 Low-http-server has become more compatible with Node.js standard interface, but it is not perfect.
 Despite certain quirks, low-http-server can often replace the usual node `http` module backend and serve as an underlying server for popular node.js frameworks.
-There are only three known requirements:
+There are only two known requirements:

 * The framework doesn't rely on deprecated `Object.setPrototypeOf` to add new properties to the `request` and `response` objects.
 This is because our `request` and `response` provide similar APIs, but are inherently different in their internals.
 They cannot be replaced with an essentialy incompatible foreign Prototype.
 This means that Express is currently incompatible (see [Express `init` middleware](https://github.com/expressjs/express/blob/508936853a6e311099c9985d4c11a4b1b8f6af07/lib/middleware/init.js#L35)).
 * The HTTP handler function is **NOT** prioritized using `setImmediate` .
 Otherwise, low-http-server will work, but perforfmance will suffer tremendously.
 For example, in Restana you are going to need `prioRequestsProcessing` framework option set to `false`